Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 If `advanced.legacy_availability_payload` is set to `false` the payload will be a JSON object (`{"state":"online"}`/`{"state":"offline"}`).

 ## zigbee2mqtt/bridge/logging
-All Zigbee2MQTT logging is published to this topic in the form of `{"level": LEVEL, "message": MESSAGE}`, example: `{"level": "info", "message": "Zigbee: allowing new devices to join."}`.
+All Zigbee2MQTT logging, except the `debug` level, is published to this topic in the form of `{"level": LEVEL, "message": MESSAGE}`, example: `{"level": "info", "message": "Zigbee: allowing new devices to join."}`.

 ## zigbee2mqtt/bridge/devices
 Contains the devices connected to the bridge, this message is published as retained.